-The Sheriff's K-9 Unit consists of five tracking teams and two canine teams dedicated to narcotics detection.
+The Sheriff's K-9 Unit consists of four tracking canine teams and one canine team dedicated to narcotic detection.
+Two of the four tracking canines are crossed trained in narcotic detection and tracking.

-The tracking dogs are trained to locate, follow, and alert on fresh human scent, which includes suspects who have walked or run away from crime scenes or who have barricaded themselves in a building or house.
-The canines are also trained to protect the handler and to hold a violent or dangerous person from escaping.
-The K-9 Unit members are on-call 24-hours a day.
+The tracking canines are trained to locate, follow, and alert on fresh human scent, which includes suspects who walked or ran away from crime scenes or who barricaded themselves in a building or house.

-Prior to being deployed as a canine team, each handler and canine must complete a minimum of 400 hours of basic training and pass the Oregon Police Canine Association Standards.
+Prior to being deployed as a canine team, each handler and canine must complete a minimum amount of hours of basic training and pass the Oregon Police Canine Association (OPCA) Standards and/or the Pacific Northwest Police Detection Dog Association (PNWK9) Standards.
 These standards are demonstrated annually.
-Additionally, each team trains weekly to maintain proficiency.
+Additionally, each team trains weekly to maintain proficiency in tracking and/or narcotic detection.

 The K-9 Unit also participates in dozens of public demonstrations every year.
-The canines are a crowd favorite and usually steal the hearts of adults and children.
-To request a canine demonstration, please contact Sergeant Steve Brown at (503) 846-5956.
+To request a canine demonstration, please contact Sergeant Kevin Figueroa.

 Deputy Don Maller